 USPS Priority Mail is one of the most popular shipping services among eCommerce merchants - and for good reason.
-It's reasonably priced, gets your products delivered fast, comes with insurance protection, and offers a variety of discounted package and service options.
+It is reasonably priced, gets your products delivered fast, comes with insurance protection, and offers a variety of discounted package and service options.
 Learn more about the features of USPS Priority Mail.

-Overview of USPS Priority Mail service options:
+Overview of USPS Priority Mail Service Options

 - Flat Rate packages (boxes and envelopes)